iBz-04/Seeker-o1/instructions/Valuable Concepts.md

 - Consistent interface for tool execution
 - Proper error handling and result processing

-### Adaptation for ANUS:
+### Adaptation for seeker-o1:
-ANUS can adopt this pattern while expanding it to support its "Comprehensive Tool Ecosystem" with categorized tools for web interaction, information retrieval, document processing, etc.
+seeker-o1 can adopt this pattern while expanding it to support its "Comprehensive Tool Ecosystem" with categorized tools for web interaction, information retrieval, document processing, etc.

 ## 4. Flow Management